Kevin Powell: Writing

-Powell has also written reflections on his own history, such as “Letter to my Father,” “Me and Muhammed Ali" published in ESPN’s The Undefeated blog, and "The Sexist in Me,” a piece which marked the beginning of his work around redefining black manhood and advocating for women and girls.
-Highlights of his articles and essays include: “Between Russell Simmons and The World and Oprah,” examining the allegations of rape and sexual abuse against Simmons; his 2020 profile of Georgia politician Stacey Abrams in The Washington Post Magazine; The New York Times piece “A Letter from a Father to a Child,” a message to his future child about surviving a world filled with fear, violence, sexism and racism; and The New York Times article, “In Close Quarters, a Mother of 6 Battles Coronavirus,” a look at the plight of an urban family facing the COVID-19 pandemic in the Bronx.
+Powell has also written reflections on his own history, such as "Letter to my Father", "Me and Muhammed Ali", published in ESPN's The Undefeated blog, and "The Sexist in Me", a piece that marked the beginning of his work around redefining black manhood and advocating for women and girls.
+Highlights of his articles and essays include: "Between Russell Simmons and The World and Oprah", examining the allegations of rape and sexual abuse against Simmons; his 2020 profile of Georgia politician Stacey Abrams in The Washington Post Magazine; The New York Times piece "A Letter from a Father to a Child", a message to his future child about surviving a world filled with fear, violence, sexism and racism; and The New York Times article "In Close Quarters, a Mother of 6 Battles Coronavirus", a look at the plight of an urban family facing the COVID-19 pandemic in the Bronx.

 Since 1992, Powell has written 14 books.
-His first, In the Tradition: An Anthology of Young Black Writers was co-edited with Ras Baraka and proclaimed “a new black consciousness movement,” in response to the Black Power and Black Arts movements of the 1970s and 1980s.
-More than 50 writers contributed to the book including Elizabeth Alexander, Gordon Chambers, Tony Medina, and Willie Perdomo.
-His second book recognize was his first complete volume of poetry, published in 1995.
-In 1997, he followed with Keepin’ it Real: Post MTV Reflections on Race, Sex and Politics, his first solo full-length volume, a collection of essays.
+His first, In the Tradition: An Anthology of Young Black Writers, was co-edited with Ras Baraka and proclaimed "a new black consciousness movement", in response to the Black Power and Black Arts movements of the 1970s and 1980s.
+More than 50 writers contributed to the book, including Elizabeth Alexander, Gordon Chambers, Tony Medina, and Willie Perdomo.
+Powell's second book, recognize, was his first complete volume of poetry, published in 1995.
+In 1997, he followed with Keepin' it Real: Post MTV Reflections on Race, Sex and Politics, his first solo full-length volume, a collection of essays.

-Powell’s 2000 Anthology, Step into A World: A Global Anthology of the New Black Literature is a collection of work by more than 100 writers.
-Entries included pieces from Malcolm Gladwell, Daphne Brooks, Erin Aubrey, Scott Poulson-Bryant, Junot Diaz, Christopher John Farley, John Keene, Victor D. La Valle, Phylis Alesia Perry, and Bernardine Evaristo.
+Powell's 2000 anthology, Step into A World: A Global Anthology of the New Black Literature, is a collection of work by more than 100 writers.
+Entries included pieces from Malcolm Gladwell, Daphne Brooks, Erin Aubrey, Scott Poulson-Bryant, Junot Diaz, Christopher John Farley, John Keene, Victor D. La Valle, Phyllis Alesia Perry, and Bernardine Evaristo.

-In 2002, he returned as editor for Who Shot Ya?: Three Decades of Hip Hop Photography.
+In 2002, Powell returned as editor for Who Shot Ya?: Three Decades of Hip Hop Photography.
 It was the first major pictorial history of hip-hop culture, featuring more than 200 photographs by Ernie Paniccioli.
 A series of essay and poetry collections followed: Who's Gonna Take The Weight?
-Manhood, Race, and Power in America also published in 2002; Someday We'll All Be Free in 2006; and No Sleep Till Brooklyn, New and Selected Poems in 2008.
-His 2008, The Black Male Handbook: A Blueprint for Life edited with contributions from Lasana Omar Hotep, Jeff Johnson, Byron Hurt, Dr. William Jelani Cobb, Ryan Mack, Kendrick B. Nathaniel, and Dr. Andre L. Brown and a foreword by Hill Harper, tackled issues related to political, practical, cultural, and spiritual matters, and ending violence against women and girls.
+Manhood, Race, and Power in America, also published in 2002; Someday We'll All Be Free in 2006; and No Sleep Till Brooklyn, New and Selected Poems in 2008.
+His 2008 The Black Male Handbook: A Blueprint for Life, edited with contributions from Lasana Omar Hotep, Jeff Johnson, Byron Hurt, Dr. William Jelani Cobb, Ryan Mack, Kendrick B. Nathaniel, and Dr. Andre L. Brown and a foreword by Hill Harper, tackled issues related to political, practical, cultural, and spiritual matters, and ending violence against women and girls.